Counting curves with local tangency constraints: Curves with local tangency constraints

 Thus there is a bijective correspondence between the curves $C, \TC$.
-Because $\TC$ is an immersed curve in a zero-dimensional moduli space, one can use standard methods to orient it.
-As explained for example \cite[Rmk.3.2.5]{INTRO}) the orientation is determined by the spectral flow of a certain deformation $D^t$ of the linearized normal Cauchy--Riemann operator.
-In the genus zero case it follows from the Riemann-Roch theorem (\cite[Thm.C.1.10]{JHOL}) that $D^t$ has no kernel, so that the spectrum never crosses zero, which means that the sign is always positive.
+Because $\TC$ is an immersed curve in a zero-dimensional moduli space, one can use standard methods both to prove that it is regular and to orient it.
+As explained for example \cite[Rmk.3.2.5]{INTRO}), the orientation is determined by the spectral flow of a deformation $D^t, t\in [0,1],$ of the linearized normal Cauchy--Riemann operator $D^0$ to a complex linear operator.
+In the genus zero case it follows from the Riemann-Roch theorem (\cite[Thm.C.1.10]{JHOL}) that each $D^t$ has no kernel.
+Hence the curve is regular (which means precisely that $D^0$ is surjective), and because the spectrum of $D^t$ never crosses zero, its normal orientation does not change.
 Thus, the number of curves counted by $N^T_{M,A}\lll \Pp \rrr$ does not vary as $J_t$ varies in a generic $1$-parameter family.
-Moreover each curve counts positively.\footnote { This argument is a geometric explanation of why the (holomorphic) tangency constraints $\T_D^\Pp p$ imposed on $C$ always count positively.} \end{proof}
+Moreover, each curve counts positively, since complex linear objects are considered to be positively oriented.\footnote { This argument is a geometric explanation of why the (holomorphic) tangency constraints $\T_D^\Pp p$ imposed on $C$ always count positively.} \end{proof}

 \begin{rmk} \rm (i) One could interpret the number of $J^{(a)}$-holomorphic $\wt{A}$-curves in $(M^{(a)}, N^{(a)})$ as a relative Gromov--Witten invariant for the pair $(M^{(a)}, N^{(a)})$, in which we count the number of rational curves in $M^{(a)}$ that are holomorphic for a generic almost complex structure on the pair $(M^{(a)}, N^{(a)})$ and have no component in $N^{(a)}$.
 This invariant counts spheres $\TC$ in class $\TA \in H_2(M^{(a)})$ that meet each $N_i$ in $k_i$ unspecified points where $c_1(\TA)= 1$ and $\TA\cdot N_i =k_i\ge 0$ for each component $N_i$ of $N^{(a)}$.
 Since there is no easy reference for this theory even in dimension $4$, we prefer not to use it explicitly.
 However, note that if the class $\TA$ is that of an exceptional sphere (i.e. if $\TA\cdot \TA = -1$ so that $\TC$ is embedded) this count is always $1$ and, in particular, does not change when we allow $\TJ$ to be an arbitrary tame almost complex structure on $M^{(a)}$ for which $N^{(a)}$ is no longer holomorphic.
 This explains the observation in Remark~\ref{rmk:dualpart} about the counts for partitions $\Pp$ such that the dual class $A_\Pp$ is exceptional. \MS